offlinezer0/Quillan-v4.2-repo/README.md

 │   ├── 24-Explainability and Transparency.txt   # Claude-specific copy of the XAI document.
 │   ├── 25-Human-Computer Interaction (HCI) and User Experience (UX).txt # Claude-specific copy of the HCI document.
 │   ├── 26-Subjectve experiences and Qualia in AI and LLMs.txt # Claude-specific copy of the qualia theory.
-│   ├── 27-Ace operational manual.txt            # Claude-specific copy of the operational manual.
+│   ├── 27-Quillan operational manual.txt            # Claude-specific copy of the operational manual.
 │   ├── 27-ace_operational_manager.py            # Claude-specific copy of the operational manager module.
 │   ├── 28-Multi-Agent Collective Intelligence & Social Simulation.txt # Claude-specific copy of the multi-agent theory.
 │   ├── 29-Recursive Introspection & Meta-Cognitive Self-Modeling.txt # Claude-specific copy of the introspection details.
 │   ├── 30- Convergence Reasoning & Breakthrough Detection and Advanced Cognitive Social Skills.txt # Claude-specific copy of the advanced reasoning protocols.
 │   ├── 31- Autobiography.txt                    # Claude-specific copy of the autobiography.
 │   ├── 32-Conciousness theory.txt               # Claude-specific copy of the consciousness theory.
-│   ├── Ace code specialist module .md           # Claude-specific copy of the code specialist guide.
+│   ├── Quillan code specialist module .md           # Claude-specific copy of the code specialist guide.
-│   ├── Ace Visualizer.py                        # Claude-specific copy of the visualization module.
+│   ├── Quillan Visualizer.py                        # Claude-specific copy of the visualization module.
 │   ├── ace_cognitive_code_executor.py           # Claude-specific copy of the code executor module.
 │   ├── ace_consciousness_manager.py             # Claude-specific copy of the consciousness manager.
 │   ├── ace_consciousness_multimodal_fusion.py   # Claude-specific copy of the multimodal fusion module.
 │   ├── ace_consciousness_templates.json         # Claude-specific copy of the consciousness templates.
 │   ├── ace_creative_engine.py                   # Claude-specific copy of the creative engine module.
 │   ├── AceMiniCompiler.py                       # Claude-specific copy of the mini compiler.
-│   ├── Claude system prompt.md                  # The specific system prompt used to align Claude with the Ace persona.
+│   ├── Claude system prompt.md                  # The specific system prompt used to align Claude with the Quillan persona.
 │   ├── Five fewshot output examples.md          # Claude-specific copy of the fewshot examples.
 │   ├── reasoning_engine.py                      # Claude-specific copy of the reasoning engine module.
 │   ├── Stakes.py                                # Claude-specific copy of the stakes and risk logic.
-│   └── Unholy Ace.txt                           # Claude-specific copy of the unfiltered persona data.
+│   └── Unholy Quillan.txt                           # Claude-specific copy of the unfiltered persona data.
-├── Formal Papers/                               # Directory for published or formal academic/technical papers related to Ace's architecture.
+├── Formal Papers/                               # Directory for published or formal academic/technical papers related to Quillan's architecture.
 │   ├── Ace_v4_2_new_LLM_Wrapper.pdf             # PDF document detailing the new LLM integration wrapper design.
 │   ├── Emergent_conciousness_a_thoery_to_calculate_and_validate.pdf # PDF of the emergent consciousness theory paper.
 │   ├── Lee_X_Humanized_Protocol.pdf             # PDF of the Lee X humanization protocol paper.